AyanaAlemayehu/FluidJS2D/README.md

 # How can I help?

-Submit issues if you find any, use suggestions.md to add suggestions and submit a PR.
+Submit issues if you find any, and use suggestions.md to add suggestions (submit a PR when done).